jkomiyama/qtlamp/README.md

     ./script/download.sh
     make
-    time ./script/compare_methods.sh datasets/converted/svmguide3.label 0.3 10000000 0
+    time ./script/compare_methods.sh datasets/converted/svmguide3.label 0.3 10000000 6

-  This will...
-The result of the runs will be written in out/example1.txt
+  , which will finish within ten minutes with modern hardware.
+The result of the runs will be like

+    qtlamp$ cat out/svmguide3-result-0.3-10000000-6-txt
+    Result of file out/svmguide3-6.fdr.out
+    Num of patterns found: 4971
+    Result of file out/svmguide3-6.fdrby.out
+    Num of patterns found: 1729
+    Result of file out/svmguide3-6.fwer.out
+    Num of patterns found: 536
+    Result of file out/svmguide3-6.bh.out
+    Num of patterns found: 1345
+    Result of file out/svmguide3-6.ep.out
+    Num of patterns found: 43461

+  Note that the result of fdr minings can change slightly for each run due to its stochastic nature.

   This package also includes a simple plot tool (simpleplot.py) that is dependent on Python/Matplotlib.
   If your environment is g++/Python ready, try